 About the Redhill Sinfonia

-The orchestra has a membership of nearly 60 amateur and professional musicians and each year performs three concerts (usually at Reigate Park Church or the Harlequin Theatre) of varied repertoire.
-Key to the orchestra’s continued success, popularity and high standard are the skill and enthusiasm of its professional conductor and leader David Burton.
+The orchestra has a membership of about 60 amateur and professional musicians and each year performs three concerts of varied repertoire, usually at Reigate Park Church, St Mary's Church, Reigate or the Harlequin Theatre, Redhill.
+Key to the orchestra’s continued success, popularity and high standard are the skill and enthusiasm of its professional conductor John Beswick and leader David Burton.